 Additional readings may be required across the course of the semester and will be posted by citation or posted to Canvas.
 Additionally, you are encouraged to circulate relevant readings that you might find as you immerse yourself into your settings.
-I find that when I am perplexed by an issue with a client, that in addition to talking over the issues with my supervisor and peers, a good literature search as well as a carefully vetted google search (be sure of your sources), cannot provide "answers" but can provide food for thought.
+I find that when I am perplexed by client issue, I need to gather data.
+My resource is to discuss the dilemma with supervisor(s) and peers (protecting the confidentiality of the student/client!).
+I also find that a good literature search, as well as a carefully vetted google search (be sure of your sources), provide food for thought.
 I also highly recommend watching selected videos from the Counseling Videos Database, available through the University of Texas Libraries.
 You will only have this resource while a student, so take advantage of it and watch these!